ExpediaGroup/mittens/docs/about/getting-started.md

 ### File probes
 Mittens writes files that can be used as liveness and readiness probes.
 These files are written to disk as `alive` and `ready` respectively.
-If you run mittens as a sidecar you can then define a [liveness command](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command) as follows:
+If you run mittens as a sidecar you can then define [liveness and readiness commands](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) as follows:

 ```
 ...